 3. Super Greens

-A 2013 study found that compounds called polysaccharides, found in mushrooms, may help activate the immune system [source].
+A 2013 study found that compounds called polysaccharides that are found in mushrooms may help activate the immune system [source].
 Medicinal reishi mushrooms can be purchased in capsule form, or you can up your intake of non-white mushrooms like shiitake and maitake.
-(Dr. Weil has a guide here.)
+(More info about the health benefits of mushrooms here.)

 Buy it: Solaray Reishi Mushroom Capsules

-Most of your immune system is in the gut, so digestive health is key to keeping yourself healthy.
-Probiotics not only keep gut bacteria in balance, they increase antibodies that will fight off colds.
+Much of your immune system is in the gut, so digestive health is key to keeping yourself healthy.
+Probiotics not only keep gut bacteria in balance, but they also increase antibodies that will fight off colds [source].

 Buy it: Metagenics UltraFlora Balance

 You know it, you love it—especially during cold season.
-Tea doesn’t just soothe a sore throat and sniffles, though.
-It’s full of antioxidants that can help your immune system get stronger before you’re even sick.
-Herbal teas can also help you sleep when you need it most.
-For a concentrated dose of green tea, try replacing your daily coffee with matcha green tea (pictured above).
+Green tea doesn’t just soothe a sore throat and sniffles, though.
+It’s full of compounds called catechins that can help your immune system get stronger before you’re even sick.

 Have you ever tried chewing a raw clove of garlic right when you feel a cold coming on?
-It actually works, thanks to its antibacterial and antibiotic properties.
-But, it’s not for everyone.
+It actually works, thanks to its antibacterial and antibiotic properties [source].
+But it’s not for everyone.
 If you’re gagging at the thought, try garlic capsules instead.